12 User-Friendly Web Design Tips to Meet Your User Expectations

 Make sure your logo is a clickable link to your home page.
 A clickable logo also enables you to remove the “Home” link from your menu if you are running out of space.

 5 – Keep It Simple

 One of the biggest obstacles to user-friendly web design is an overly complicated site structure and navigation architecture.
-Therefore, our user-friendly web design tips remind you to focus on keeping things as simple as possible.
-Instead of complicated page names and multi-level navigation name each page appropriately and clearly, and make sure all pages on your site or not more than three clicks away.
+Therefore, our user-friendly web design tips remind you to keep things as simple as possible.
+Instead of complicated page names and multi-level navigation, name each page appropriately and clearly, and make sure all pages on your site or not more than three clicks away.

 6 – Include Clear and Simple Call-to-Actions

-If you want your website or e-commerce store to support your business goals, your website visitors will need to take action.
-The required action may be clear to you, but not necessarily your target audience.
+If you want your website or e-commerce store to support your business goals, your website visitors need to take action.
+The required action may be clear to you but not necessarily to your target audience.
 So why not make that easy for them?
 User-friendly web design means including a clear and simple call-to-action (CTA) on every page.

 - Order Here

 7 – Keep Your Content Simple and Scannable

 If you want to provide a great user experience on your business website, blog, or e-commerce store, keep it simple, including your website content.
 Nothing will turn off your target audience faster than dry, dull, and overly long content.
 Avoid using technical or industry jargon, and keep your text content short and concise.

 Use proper formatting to allow your audience to skim over your content to identify sections that interest them as quickly as possible.
 Our user-friendly web design tips include using correct text formatting, headers and sub-headings, and the odd list or three.
 Using lists will break up your text into manageable chunks and make it easier for visitors to consume.